laravel/docs/session.md

 The second argument accepted by the `block` method is the number of seconds a request should wait while attempting to obtain a session lock.
 An `Illuminate\Contracts\Cache\LockTimeoutException` will be thrown if the request is unable to obtain a session lock within the given number of seconds.

-If neither of these arguments are passed, the lock will be obtained for a maximum of 10 seconds and requests will wait a maximum of 10 seconds while attempting to obtain a lock:
+If neither of these arguments is passed, the lock will be obtained for a maximum of 10 seconds and requests will wait a maximum of 10 seconds while attempting to obtain a lock:

     Route::post('/profile', function () {
         //